komura-crm/donaldboulton/src/content/pages/about.md

 ## Basic Instructions Books While On Earth

+God's works should be read in a ascending order as they set precedence for the next.

+Been waiting around to prompted for 63 years to start this.
+Kind of got complacent.
+Then next thing I know the Trinity was together and I was on my way!

+> So here we go to a new day!

 ### The Last Testament

 The We is of all and all is thy Father God, as I is just a lie and of the Devil with only fleshly considerations.